ivan-ha/react-offsite-test-demo/README.md

 2. `npm start`
 3. Visit [localhost:8080](localhost:8080)

+### Data and dummy API
+- All news articles and images were taken from [HK01](https://www.hk01.com/).
+For demo purpose only.
+- Data were declared in `/data/db.json`
+- Dummy API was created using [json-server](https://github.com/typicode/json-server#install) via port 3000.
+- An intended network delay of 500ms was added.

 ### Users' credentials
 - Without implementing the backend, the users' credentials are stored in browser's LocalStorage.
 With a format of key-value pair `{email, hashed password}`.
 - To sign-up a new user, please use a valid email and password with 6-12 alphanumeric chars.